google/fuzzbench/docs/advanced-topics/setting_up_a_google_cloud_project.md

 gcloud config set project $PROJECT_NAME
 ```

-* Enable billing when prompted.
+* Enable billing when prompted on the Google Cloud website.

 ## Set up the database